glennj/exercism.io/elixir/tournament/README.md

 - L: Matches Lost
 - P: Points

 A win earns a team 3 points.
 A draw earns 1.
 A loss earns 0.

-The outcome should be ordered by points, descending.
+The outcome is ordered by points, descending.
 In case of a tie, teams are ordered alphabetically.

 ## Input